marcussacana/SiglusSceneManager/README.md

 Some games didn't work because they have a more complex algorithm so my program wasn't effective, noting the time difference between the games of 2014/2016 and 2011/2012, I will suppose that the recent versions of Siglus have an algorithm that my program supports, so I won't bother to add full compatibility.
+SiglusEngine has a dynamic algorithym, feel lucky if it recognize your game's algorithym.
+For now, 3 kinds are supported

 Notes: